-The Magic Russian White Desert – Chukotka Posted by Nadya on Jul 20, 2020 in Culture, History, Nature and the outdoors, Russian life, when in Russia
+The Magic Russian White Desert – Chukotka Posted by Nadya on Jul 20, 2020 in Culture, History, Russian life, when in Russia

 Chukotka is one of the places on our planet where permafrost and the majestic nature are merged.
 It looks like an endless white desert.
 Its landscape has not changed for several thousand years.
 It is here that you can meet a bear on the street.

 It has a maritime (морско́й) border with the United States in the east, through the icy waters of the Bering Strait (Бе́рингов проли́в).
 The distance between Russia and the United States is less than three miles.
 On clear days you can even see Alaska (Аля́ска) from the Chukotka’s coast.
 Perhaps these two lands were part of the same continent 13,000 years ago.
 Scientists suggest that Native Americans share their DNA with some ethnic groups of Chukotka.
 Both countries plan to build a transcontinental railway tunnel or bridge to link the areas.
 The Bering Strait crossing project for a connection between Chukotka and Alaska has existed for over a hundred years.

 The population of Chukotka is only about 50,000 people, who are mostly engaged in reindeer herding (оленево́дство), gold mining, and sea mammal (морско́е млекопита́ющее) hunting (охо́та).